saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 ## Deploy Gemma with vLLM

 Now it's time to deploy Gemma with vLLM to our clusters.
-We'll use [gemma-7b-it](https://huggingface.co/google/gemma-7b-it)(Instruction Tuned Gemma 1 7B) for reference.
+We'll use [gemma-7b-it](https://huggingface.co/google/gemma-7b-it) (Instruction Tuned Gemma 1 7B) for reference.

-### Deploy on the L4 Cluster
+### Deploy on L4 Cluster

 We will start with deploying on the cluster with L4s first.
 Make sure your L4 cluster is selected as the current context before proceeding.